Salva Kiir Mayardit: South Sudanese politics

 Comments by Kiir in October 2009 that the forthcoming independence referendum was a choice between being "a second class in your own country" or "a free person in your independent state" were expected to further strain political tensions.
 Reports in January 2010 that Kiir would not contest April elections for Sudanese president, but would focus on re-election as president of Southern Sudan were interpreted to mean that the SPLM priority was independence.

 Kiir was re-elected with 93% of the vote in the 2010 South Sudanese election.
 Although the vote on both the national and sub-national level was criticized by democratic activists and international observers, the overwhelming margin of Kiir's re-election was noted by some media as being "Step One" in the process of secession.
 Following his re-election, Omar al-Bashir reappointed Kiir as the First Vice President of Sudan in accordance with the interim constitution.

+Kiir called for international sanctions and a United Nations arms embargo on South Sudan to be lifted, citing the negative impact of both on South Sudanese progress and economic development.